 It's made with canned pineapple, so it's a year-round recipe.

 Popular in Southern baking, this cake originates in Jamaica, where the national bird is, you guessed it right, the hummingbird!
 It's also known as doctor bird cake.
+For me, the pineapple screams vacation, Summer and palm trees, so it's fitting that it comes from the Caribbean.

-Ingredient list
+Ingredient Notes

-- Bananas: very ripe ones as they have the sweetest flavor.
+- Bananas: Very ripe ones as they have the sweetest flavor.

-- Pineapple: the recipe uses canned pineapple.
-And, though you can use fresh, the first option keeps it moister in my opinion, and is available year-round.
+- Pineapple: The recipe uses canned pineapple.
+And, though you can use fresh, the first option keeps it moister in my opinion and is available year-round.

-- Baking soda: make sure it's not expired.
+- Baking soda: Make sure it's not expired.

 - Cream cheese: full-fat, regular type.

-- Powdered sugar.
+- Powdered sugar: also called icing or confectioners' sugar.

 How to make a hummingbird cake